 What helps?
 What doesn’t?

 Your friend might feel like a paramecium under a microscope light, ricocheting around in a rapidly shrinking water drop.
-But people are still geniuses at navigating their own lives within the limits and constraints and resources that they can see.
-Their choices might baffle and astonish everybody else because we don’t see the same limits or constraints that they do, or we might see resources that they do not.
-But they are still geniuses at navigating the lives that they can see.
-If you can get them to describe that life as they see it, and to tell you their logic such as it is (and if you can sit there and listen), that can teach a lot about what they are dealing with.
+Her ricochet pattern might baffle or frustrate the rest of us.
+We can never see all the same limits or constraints that she does.
+But nevertheless, people are still geniuses at navigating their own lives within the limits and constraints and resources that they can see.
+Chances are, they’ve already heard a lifetime of unwanted advice; they might be quite defensive if they feel that you are just tapping on their aquarium glass to see which way they jump.
+But, if you can gently elicit their insights on the boundaries of their life as they see it, and if they can tell you their logic such as it is, that can teach a lot about what they are dealing with.

 What is your loved one’s map of guilt and shame?